 There’s more information to glean from this sold data as well.
 Let’s suppose that the last time your subject property was for sale, it went under contract in 24 hours.
 This information suggests to us that there was a significant demand for this home, and the seller might have been able to get more money had they taken a little more conservative pricing approach.

-Most MLSs will have a status history for each listing, so you’ll be able to see how long it took a property to go under contract, and how long it ultimately took to close.
+Most MLSs will have a status history for each listing, so you’ll be able to see how long it took a property to go under contract as well as how long it ultimately took to close.
 A fast sale suggests that it was priced correctly or perhaps even a little too low.
-A long sale (and of course price reductions) suggest that it was priced a little too high.
+A long sale (and, of course, price reductions) suggest that it was priced a little too high.

 Collect the following:

 - Sales data (list price, final sale price, terms, any price adjustments, days on market) for any sale of the subject property in the last five years

 Why Gathering Unsold Listing Data Is Important to a Comparative Market Analysis